deepakhj/cadent/README.md

 Time really only matters for sending things to writer backends or another service that uses that time.

-*Please note::* certain backends (i.e. cassandra, mysql, etc) will "squish" old data points if times are sent in funny order.
+*Please note::* certain backends (i.e. cassandra-flat, mysql-flat, etc) will "squish" old data points if times are sent in funny order.
 Meaning if you send data with times 1pm, 1pm, 1pm in one "flush period" then all the 3 of those "1pm times" will get aggregated and inserted in the DB.
 However, if one tries to "re-add" the 1pm data sometime in the future this will clobber the old data point with the new data.
 Meaning that we don't aggregate the old value w/ a new one